 Financial Affairs

-In order to be considered of good character, an applicant’s financial affairs should be in order.
-Applicants should thus make sure their tax and financial affairs are in order when they get to the point where they qualify to apply for British citizenship.
+In order to fulfil the good character requirement, an applicant’s financial affairs should be in order.
+Applicants should thus make sure their tax and financial affairs are in order when they qualify to apply for British citizenship.

 Should you have unresolved tax or financial issues at the point of application, there is a substantial risk that the application will be rejected.

-Please speak to your BIC consultant for more advice on how bankruptcy, liquidation, and debt is handled in the assessment.
+Please speak to your BIC consultant for more advice on how bankruptcy, liquidation, and debt are handled in the assessment.

 Notoriety

-If there is evidence that a person has by the scale and persistence of their behavior made themselves notorious in the local or wider community, their citizenship application will normally be refused.
+If there is evidence that a person has, by the scale and persistence of their behaviour, made themselves notorious in the local or wider community, their citizenship application will normally be refused.

-Applications might also be refused where there is evidence that a parent’s behavior demonstrates that they are not of good character.
+Applications might also be refused where there is evidence that a parent’s behaviour demonstrates that they are not of good character.
 Please speak to your consultant for more information in this regard.

 Failure to disclose any outstanding charges or convictions, even if it is minor, will normally lead to a refusal of the application.

-There are a number or immigration related issues that will normally lead to the refusal of the British citizenship application.
+There are a number of immigration-related issues that will normally lead to the refusal of the British citizenship application.
 This includes but is not limited to evidence of a bogus marriage or partnership, evidence of cheating in the ‘Life in the UK’ test or English Language test, assisting others in illegal migration, hiring illegal workers, etc.

-In cases where a person entered the UK illegally, an application for citizenship will normally be refused for a period of 10 years.
+In cases where a person entered the UK illegally, an application for citizenship will normally be refused for 10 years.
 This is from the date on which the person brought themselves to the attention of the Home Office.

-Breytenbachs strongly advise all immigrants on their route to British Citizenship to keep in mind that they will have to fulfill the criteria of good character.
+Breytenbachs strongly advise all immigrants on their route to citizenship to remember they have to fulfil the good character requirement.
 Do not do anything to compromise your future application.
-In cases where a mishap has taken place, all is not lost.
+In cases where a mishap has taken place, there is hope.
 We strongly advise such persons to get in touch with Breytenbachs to plan ahead.